 This page brings together a number of sources of information concerned with the distinctive Cobles, many of which were designed to be launched off the gently sloping but often stormy beaches of the East and North East Coasts.
 We hope that the page will be of interest to those looking for more information about the boats themselves, and also to model makers.
 We welcome more information at TradBoat which we will be happy to add to this page - please email us at info@tradboat.co.uk

-An introduction to the Yorkshire Coble
+An introduction to the Yorkshire Coble.

+Filey Cobles.
 The fleet in the fifties and sixties

 At that time the Coble Landing was home to perhaps twenty cobles, each with the distinctive deep forefoot, running off to sledge like lines aft and a transom stern on which was mounted a deep slim rudder.
-With the deep forefoot this helped to hold the boat to sea.
+With the deep forefoot, this helped to hold the boat to sea.
+These two hazy black and white photographs were taken in the early 50s, of the Coble Landing at Filey on the Yorkshire coast.

-Originally under sail only, (usually a standing lug) several of the boats still had sailing gear aboard, but by this period (1950s) most were motorised; the shaft and propellor running in a tunnel protected by twin bilge keels (or drafts).
+Originally under sail only, (usually a standing lug) many of the boats still had sailing gear aboard, but by this period (1950s) many were motorised; the shaft and propeller running in a tunnel protected by twin bilge keels (or drafts).
+The fishery was a busy one, long lining and crabbing, supplemented in summer by trips around the bay and fishing for visitors.

 Launch and Recovery